Hilandar: Byzantine period

-Consequently, Serbian King Milutin played a major role in building the Hilandar monastery complex by reconstructing and expanding it.
-In 1320 he completely reconstructed the main church of the Entry of the Lady Theotokos into the Temple which finally took its present shape as it became a symbol of Hilandar.
+Consequently, Serbian King Stefan Milutin played a major role in building the Hilandar monastery complex by reconstructing and expanding it.
+In 1320 he completely reconstructed the main church of the Entry of the Theotokos into the Temple which finally took its present shape as it became a symbol of Hilandar.
 The monastery complex was expended further north to encompass new monastic cells and fortifications.
-During his reign, several towers were completed, notably the Milutin Tower, located between monastery's docks and its eastern wall, and the Hrussiya or Basil's Tower situated on the shore.
+During his reign, several towers were completed, notably the Milutin Tower, located between monastery's docks and its eastern wall, and the Hrussiya or Basil Tower situated on the shore.
 Milutin also added a new main entrance gate which a chapel dedicated to Saint Nicholas built in, in addition to the newly erected monastery dining chamber.
 An unmatched iconographic work took place during Milutin's era starting from the main church, through the dining chamber, to the cemetery church.
 At that time the number of Serbian monks skyrocketed and monasticism flourished even further as Byzantine Emperor Andronikos II Palaiologos donated large pieces of land to the monastery's estate in Greece.